University Catalog 2024-2025

 Prerequisite(s): (ARCH 1011 or SRED 2050) and (SRED 2010 or 2020).

-Design + Development Studio II is the final course in a series of design visualization courses for real estate students where they will work on a comprehensize studio project that includes both design and development issues.
-Prerequisite(s): SRED 3070 or ARCH 2021.
+Design + Development Studio II is the final course in a series of design visualization courses for real estate students where they will work on a comprehensive studio project that includes both design and development issues.

 SRED 3940 Transfer Coursework (0-20)